kashyap-dhriti/Microsoft-codefundo-invincible/README.md

 2. Providers and sponsors can
    a. update what materials have been dispatched and to where
    b.
 Means of material transportation with emergency status
+3. Search engine for people to display location , status .
+Provision to update by a voulenteer or a family personnel.

 Emergency Services :